Travelport-Ukraine/tcp-api-docs/faq.md

 ### 12. I've found a proposal that suits my customer's request.
 How can I book it? {#12}

 The best way to do a booking is [Travelport Universal API](https://www.travelport.com/solutions/travelport-universal-API).
-The most sexy way of using uAPI is [uAPI-JSON](https://github.com/Travelport-Ukraine/uapi-json).
+The sexiest way of using uAPI is [uAPI-JSON](https://github.com/Travelport-Ukraine/uapi-json).
 It depends on your booking strategy.
 But the best practice is the following:

 Once you know Dates, Flight number, Fare, Airline etc, you can try to do a direct booking.
 If it is successful that's it.
 If seats are no longer available in this class, just send a direct booking request without fareBasisCode and bookingClass parameters as a result booking will be done in the cheapest available class on the same flight.
 It is strongly recommended to notify your client about price change if it is occurred.